mgn39/TurtleBot2/Chester/Experiments/Week 6.md

 **Objective:** Fix the error (No laser scan).

-**Experiment:** Suspected that I did not add PointCloud2 when I mapping the lab area.
+**Assumption:** It is suspected that I did not add PointCloud2 when I mapped the lab area and another suspect is after I added the PointCloud2 I chose `/rtabmap/cloud_map` instead of `/camera/depth/points`

-/rtabmap/cloud_map
+**Experiment:** I config the amcl file by put `/rtabmap/cloud_map`